On the uniqueness of the discrete Calderon problem on multi-dimensional lattices: Introduction

 The works \cite{Morioka:2011,ChungGilbert:2017,HorvathMarko:2016,Oberlin:2010} investigated a closely related inverse problem of recovering the potential in the discrete Schr\"{o}dinger operator from the (partial) DtN type matrix.
 Note that due to the lack of a neat Liouville type transformation on graphs, the discrete inverse Schr\"{o}dinger problem is not equivalent to the discrete Calder\'{o}n problem.
 Interestingly, in the work \cite{HorvathMarko:2016}, the slicing decomposition was also crucially employed in the uniqueness proof.
-Although this work shares the spirit with \cite{HorvathMarko:2016}, the recovery of the conductivity $\gamma$ requires several additional investigations of the algebraic properties of the solution space $\mathcal{U}^{(t)}$, and thus the analysis is much more intricate.
-Also we refer interested readers to \cite{BlastenIsozaki:2023,BlastenIsozakiLassasLu:2023,Corbett:2025} for other recent important works on inverse problems on graphs.
+Although this work shares the spirit with \cite{HorvathMarko:2016}, the recovery of the conductivity $\gamma$ requires several additional investigations of the algebraic properties of the solution spaces $\mathcal{U}^{(t)}$, and thus the analysis is much more intricate.
+Also we refer interested readers to \cite{BlastenIsozaki:2023,BlastenIsozakiLassasLu:2023,Corbett:2025} for other recent contributions on inverse problems on graphs.

+{ Formally, the discrete Calder\'{o}n problem can be viewed as a discretization of the continuous version.
+By drawing on this connection and suitable discretization schemes, Borcea and her collaborators \cite{BorceaDruskin:2008,BorceaDruskinMamonov:2013,BorceaDruskinMamonov:2010a,BorceaDruskinMamonov:2010,BorceaMamonov:2017} have developed several effective numerical schemes for the continuous Calder\'{o}n problem.
+Nonetheless, to the best of our knowledge, rigorously establishing the connection of the uniqueness and stability results between these two versions of the Calder\'{o}n problem is still missing.}

 The rest of the paper is organized as follows.
 In Section~\ref{Sec:Corner}, we construct a specifically designed boundary potential that confines nonzero currents to a corner region.
 In Section~\ref{Sec:TOPOLOGY}, we collect three fundamental topological properties of grid graphs, which are essential for the proof of Theorem~\ref{thm:main}.
 In Section~\ref{Sec:PROOF}, we present the proof of Theorem \ref{thm:main}.
 The proof leads to an explicit reconstruction algorithm that incrementally recovers the conductivity \(\gamma\), slice by slice, relying solely on the DtN matrix \(\Lambda_\gamma\).
 Finally, in Section \ref{Sec:Numerical}, we present numerical results to illustrate the algorithm derived from the uniqueness proof.
-Throughout this work, we denote the space of real-valued functions defined on a set \(U\) by \(\mathbb{R}^U\).
-We extend functions defined on subsets \(U \subset V\) to functions on \(V\) by assuming they are zero outside \(U\) and then we can define the inclusion $\mathbb R^U\subseteq \mathbb R^V$.
-Given a matrix \(A:\mathbb R^{V_1}\rightarrow \mathbb R^{V_2}\), we define its sub-matrix with column indices \(U_1\subseteq V_1\) and row indices \(U_2\subseteq V_2\) by \(A(U_2;U_1)\).